Democracy and Civil Society:

 The United Nations Democracy Fund

 The United Nations Democracy Fund (UNDEF) supports projects that strengthen the voice of civil society, promote human rights, and encourage the participation of all groups in democratic processes.
 It is the only UN entity that has the word “democracy” in its name; the only UN body with the primary purpose of supporting democracy through empowering civil society; and one of the youngest entities in the UN system.

-Since Secretary-General Kofi A. Annan created UNDEF as a UN General Trust Fund in 2005, it has supported more than 600 projects in over 120 countries, with a total disbursement of more than 150 million dollars.
+Since Secretary-General Kofi A. Annan created UNDEF as a UN General Trust Fund in 2005, it has supported nearly 650 projects in over 120 countries, with a total disbursement of more than 150 million dollars.
 These have ranged from supporting civil society efforts for accountability and transparency to building capacity for strengthening good governance and the rule of law.
 The large majority of UNDEF funds go to local civil society organizations in countries in both the transition and consolidation phases of democratisation.
 In this way, UNDEF plays a new, distinct and unique role, complementing and enhancing the UN's traditional work with Governments to strengthen democratic governance around the world.
 It targets the demand side of democracy, rather than the supply side.